Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 Are you assaulted by hundreds of ads every day?

-You see them everywhere: billboards, on TV, YouTube, Websites, on people’s clothing, etc.
+You see them everywhere: billboards, on TV, YouTube, Websites, clothes, etc.

-Some people have grown immune to ads.
-Others don’t see them nor hear them.
+Some people have grown immune to ads, not seeing them nor hearing their message.
 Inattention blindness.

 So it’s really important as the radio ad writer to understand this.